skang06/snapchat_political_ads_2020/README.md

 - This is a good F-significance at 0 because it is low, which indicates that the probability that none of these variables matter in determining the number of impressions of F is basically 0.
 In other words, the amount spent and the number of days used is significant in helping determing the number of impressions that an ad might get.

+- Just how significant can be figured out by the coefficients.
+The coefficient in front of amount spent signifies that a one dollar increase in amount spent will increase the number of impressions by 294, holding amount of days used constant.
+The coefficient in front of days used signifies that a one day increase in days the ad was used, increases the number of impressions by 8455, holding amount spent constant.
+This demonstrates that the number of days the ad was used was very important in increasing the number of impressions.
+However, the amount of

-Thus, this helps political organizations figure out how much to spend on an ad they might want to buy and how long they should keep it live for.
-Given how close we are to election day, it could also help organizations figure out whether it might be worth it to them to buy a short term ad.
-It could help them weigh the different factors of price and time in determining number of impressions.
+Thus, this can help political organizations figure out how much to spend on an ad they might want to buy and how long they should keep it live for.
+This is particularly important and of use now.
+Given how close we are to election day, at the moment, it could also help organizations figure out whether it might be worth it to them to buy a short term ad.
+It could help them weigh the different factors of price and time in determining effectiveness of election ads they choose to roll out in the coming days and weeks.
+For the future, it could help political organizations roll out ads reallly early.
+Even cheap ones.
+As they seem to have a greater effect.

-Evaluate and interpret your linear regression models and explain to your audience (based on the dataset used and business questions posed) what these values mean and how your audience should consider these values for current and future operations

-Both pivot charts show that there are pockets in both locations where household income is lower across all parent income distributions.
-This provides a direction of where to potentially concentrate resources in a Baltimore-centric  for maximum benefit in the future.
+This also helps provide color on whether cost is more important than longevity for an ad on Snapchat. what additional data: A deeper look into why the simple linear regression shows a greater significance of price than number of days the ad was used could be a nice place to start.

 ## Summary
-Relate the data findings back to your initial business question and outline what your linear regression model tells us about election ads, city government salaries, etc.
-Explaining a phenomenon that we want to better understand Predicting things about the future related to our data Deciding what to do about a current strategy decision

-Why important
+It is important because
-what additional data